foundersandcoders/testing-tdd-intro/QUESTIONS.md

 ### What are some known advantages of using TDD?
-### How does using TDD can help develop an application that is more secure?
+### How can using TDD help develop an application that is more secure?

 Reference: [20 advantages of test driven development](https://apiumhub.com/tech-blog-barcelona/advantages-of-test-driven-development)